rockplayer007/ing-sw-2019-37/README.md

 - [x] Set number of minimum and maximum players indipendently of the rules
 - [x] Set number of skulls and points as you wish, in case you want to speed up the game
 - [x] Configure all possible timers of the game, to have a speedy game or a strategy play
-- [x] Change RMI and Socket ports how you prefere
+- [x] Change RMI and Socket ports how you prefer

 ## External libraries used